AdaGold/betsy/README.md

 - Test code coverage (using SimpleCov - remember me!)
   - 90% for all controller and model classes

+### Prioritization

+This project contains many user stories, some of which are more relevant to our in-class learning goals than others.
+Here is a rough categorization of how important various features are:

+#### High Priority

+- Browsing products
+- Using the shopping cart (adding items, checking out)
+- Authentication as a merchant
+- CRUD on products, including authorization rules
+- Model testing, particularly for any custom logic
+- Controller testing

+#### Medium Priority

+- Product categories
+- Basic validations (things that will break the site)
+- Tracking product inventory
+- Order fulfillment

+#### Low Priority

+- Reviews and ratings
+- Comprehensive validations, particularly around submitting an order

 ### User Stories
 #### Guest User (Unauthenticated)
 As a guest to the website (not signed in) I **can**: